 Q: Which are the best places/suburbs to live in Taipei as an expat?

 A: I am biased toward the area around the National Taiwan Normal University (Shida) and National Taiwan University (Taida) because I live there.
-This location gives you all the benefits of living in a university neighbourhood: bookstores, live performance venues, plenty of events (many of which are free), comfortable cafés.
+This location gives you all the benefits of living in a university neighbourhood: bookstores, live performance venues, plenty of events (many of which are free), and comfortable cafés.

 Q: How do you rate the standard of accommodation in Taiwan?